 Set one source of truth

-- Primary local phone number.
+- Primary customer-facing phone number.

 - Public address or service-area setup.